5tigerjelly/NBA-Player-Stats/README.md

 ##The Infrastructure

 We’re going to have a lot of people use this website so it needs to scale from day one.
 We’ll build this website on Amazon Web Services using EC2 and RDS.
-Here are tips on how to setup AWS.

-http://uwinfo344.chunkaiw.com/files/How%20to%20setup%20AWS.docx (Links to an external site.)

-http://uwinfo344.chunkaiw.com/files/awssetup.txt (Links to an external site.)

 ##The User Interface